NCAR/ccpp-framework/doc/constituents_overhaul.md

   have no setters; `is_match` is overly strict about properties hosts should be free to change.
-- **Two registration models** coexist — original capgen's auto-clone of is_constituent scheme args, and capgen's/capgen-ng's explicit register-phase + host-side declaration.
-Capgen-ng deliberately dropped auto-clone.
+- **Two registration models** coexist — original capgen's auto-clone of is_constituent scheme args, and capgen's/capgen's explicit register-phase + host-side declaration.
+Capgen deliberately dropped auto-clone.

 This document is a structured brief for a discussion this week.
 It does NOT pre-commit to any decision; it lays out what exists, what's broken,